shizhehe/cartridges/README.md

 )
 ```

-We provide several other basic resource types like `TextResource`, `FileTextResource`, `JSONResource`.
-We're also adding some more specialized resource types like `SlackResource` and `GMailResource`.
+We provide several other basic resource types for common data formats like `JSONResource`.

+We're also gradually adding more specialized resource types like that do a better job chunking specific data formats and feeding relevant seed prompts:
-For each, you can find all the configuration options in the class definition.
+- [`LaTeXResource`](./cartridges/data/tex/resources.py) for training a Cartridge on a LaTeX project.
+In fact, we could have used this instead of the `TextFileResource` above: `LaTeXResource.Config(arxiv_id="2506.06266", ...)`
+- [`SlackResource`](./cartridges/data/slack/resources.py) for training a Cartridge on Slack messages through the Slack API.
+This uses the Slack API to fetch recent messages from your channels.
+- [`GMailResource`](./cartridges/data/gmail/resources.py) for Gmail messages.
+This uses an MCP server to fetch recent messages from your inbox.

 #### Step 1.2: Prepare an Inference Server